tezos/tezos-mirror/docs/introduction/howtouse.rst

 In order to fund our newly created account we need to transfer some tez using the `transfer` operation.
-Every operation returns a `receipt` that ricapitulates all the effects of the operation on the blockchain.
+Every operation returns a `receipt` that recapitulates all the effects of the operation on the blockchain.
 A useful option for any operation is ``--dry-run``, which instructs the client to simulate the operation without actually sending it to